booch/presentations/proposals/RailsConf/2022/Fifty Years of Ruby.md

 I actually plan to start in 1968, touching on Engelbart's "Mother of All Demos", and how it influenced Kay and PARC.

 Depending on the source, the Smalltalk project was started in 1969 or 1970.
 Since this talk is playing on the loosey-goosey counting from "25 Years of Smalltalk", it really doesn't matter exactly when.
-The title is mainly a vehicle to talk explore similarities between the languages, and see what lessons we can pull from the history of Smalltalk.
+The title is mainly a vehicle to explore similarities between the languages, and see what lessons we can pull from the history of Smalltalk.

 Current outline of what I plan to cover: